5 Advanced Cooking Techniques for Every Chef

 To maintain the crucial stable water temperature, chefs typically rely on a specific tool called an immersion circulator.
 This tool draws in water, heats it up, and spits it back out, leading to a stable temperature.
 Another useful – but not completely necessary – tool is a vacuum sealer.
 While a hand-sealed airtight bag can do the trick, a vacuum-sealed bag can take sous vide cooking to the next level.

-Before you can tackle advanced cooking methods, it’s important to master the basics.
+Before you can tackle advanced cooking techniques, it’s important to become proficient in the basics.

-Culinary school and pastry school can provide you with a solid understanding of these fundamentals and help introduce you to talented mentors and a newfound sense of culinary confidence.
+Culinary school can provide you with a solid understanding of these fundamentals and help introduce you to talented mentors and a newfound sense of culinary confidence.
 Contact us today to learn more about our programs.

 This article was originally published on December 28, 2015, and has since been updated.